apache/spark/TESTING.rst

   authentication with external systems, make sure to keep these credentials in the ``files/airflow-breeze-config/keys`` directory.
 Mark your tests with ``@pytest.mark.credential_file(<FILE>)`` so that they are skipped if such a credential file is not there.
-  The tests should read the right credentials and authenticate on their own.
+  The tests should read the right credentials and authenticate them on their own.
 The credentials are read in Breeze from the ``/files`` directory.
 The local "files" folder is mounted to the "/files" folder in Breeze.

 * If your system tests are long-lasting ones (i.e., require more than 20-30 minutes